Welcome to Early Years Foundation Stage

 Trips/Visitors/Parental Engagement:

-Reception will be going on a local walk to the Queenscroft Park.
+Reception will be going on a trip to Eltham Fire Station.

 Outdoor Area